Yangani/Collaborative-To-Do-App/README.md

 The application allows multiple users, with private todo list and public shared to do list.

+The application is updates quickly, taking advantage of meteor real time synching

 This application shows how one can combine the usage of both angular.js on the client-side and node, meteor on the server-side with MongoDB for database.